KIDNEY PROBLEMS

 Knowing that you may be at increased risk of kidney problems can be difficult.
 Talking to friends and family can be helpful as well as specialist counselling and/or contact with support groups, such as patient organisations.
 For more information on taking care of your mental health, please read: Mental health problems.

 If you are currently living with one kidney, it is important to protect your kidney from injury.
-Be careful about taking medication such as ibuprofen and aspirin as these may damage the kidney.

 If you are at risk of kidney problems or if you experience kidney problems, adopting or maintaining a healthy lifestyle is extremely important.
 Taking care of your mental health may be beneficial; even small changes to your lifestyle can have a positive impact on both your physical and mental health.
 For more information on taking up a healthier lifestyle, please read: Health promotion.